DawidMel/Arduino_Hebion_Bioreactor_PW/README.md

 # main issue
 ### this project working by using platformio extension for visual studio code
 ### Code is not fully tested
-### all code on develop branch is still in progress it is not recomend to copy/clone any part of it
+### all code on develop branch is still in progress it is not recommend to copy/clone any part of it

-# dokumentacja
-\include Documentation.md

-# Dokumentacja 2
+# Hardware Documentation
-\include Technical/Hardware_configuration.md
+## Check [Documentation/Technical/Hardware_configuration.md](/Documentation/Technical/Hardware_configuration.md) for more info
+note that this documentation do not contain information about components connection

+# Hardware and software Configuration
+## Check  [Documentation/Configuration.md](/Documentation/Configuration.md) for more info
+how to setup environment and connect pin to make project work with base setup